samlobel/GO_ENGINE/README.md

 Instead of random games, and then on-policy, I should go on-policy for n steps, and then simulate every move, and continue those from there on-policy.
 Then update the value for every state that follows the one you broke policy on.

+In determine winner, have handicap option.

+To determine score, I don't just need to count the ones surrounded by only white, it should be the ones surrounded by a SINGLE group.

+http://www.cosumi.net/en/   is a great resource.

+By the way, I really should make the network deeper, as well as pass in the total liberties per group as an input.
+It's a great idea.